 The Friends of the Mattapoisett Bike Path is an all-volunteer non-profit 501c3 organization, working since 1999 to complete Mattapoisett’s portion of the federally funded South Coast Bikeway.
 We fund raise, provide information and generate support for Mattapoisett’s Rail Trail.
 We network with local communities to support their pathway initiatives.

 In addition, we make information available to the public, plan events to support the project, assist the Bike Path Committee in their planning process where appropriate and assist the Town in paying for design and maintenance.
 Over the years, due to the generosity of our members, we have raised and contributed more than $60,000 to the project.

-Mattapoisett Center to Fairhaven connection: Bidding and construction start for the one mile segment between Mattapoisett Neck Road and Depot Street, and
+Mattapoisett Center to Fairhaven connection: Bidding and construction of the one mile segment between Mattapoisett Neck Road and Depot Street, and

-Mattapoisett to Marion connection: Kickoff capital campaign to pave one-half mile of bike path that will link Industrial Drive to Marion’s 3.5 mile bike path, which is scheduled for 2020.
+Mattapoisett to Marion connection: Continue capital campaign to pave one-half mile of bike path that will link Industrial Drive to Marion’s 3.5 mile bike path, which is scheduled for 2020.